ulixee/hero/website/docs/Plugins/ClientPlugins.md

 ```

 ### ClientPlugin.type *required*
 This must always be set to `'ClientPlugin'`.
-It's how SecretAgent differentiates between different plugin types.
-If your class extended the ClientPlugin base in @secret-agent/utils then this is already set.
+It's how Hero differentiates between different plugin types.
+If your class extended the ClientPlugin base in @ulixee/utils then this is already set.
 #### **Type**: `string` This must always be set to `'ClientPlugin'`.

 ### ClientPlugin.coreDependencyIds *optional*